 - Baby ($3.50/mo) – you can connect an unlimited number of websites.
 It is the best plan for small business or small-to-medium-sized blogs.

-- Pro ($5.25/mo) – this plan allows hosting an unlimited number of websites and includes a free dedicated IP and a free upgrade to positive SSL.
+- Pro ($5.25/mo) – this plan allows hosting an unlimited number of websites and includes a free dedicated IP, SEO tools and a free upgrade to positive SSL.
 Pro will be the best fit for small-to-medium business websites, requiring higher security.

 What I like is that even if you pick the cheapest plan, there won’t be any further expenses for the first year, as you already get a domain name included.
 Also, even the most expensive plan is relatively cheap.
 Other providers usually charge way above $10 for the same features.